kingzamzon/docs/docs/sdk/serverless-signing/deploying.md

 ## Choosing a Method

+Before diving into the approaches for deploying a Lit Action, you should understand the following constraints:

+### Lit Action Constraints

+Time and size constraints are imposed on Lit Actions to prevent malicious parties from performing DoS attacks and the over consumption of resources on the Lit nodes.
+The current limitations for Lit Actions are:

+- A `30 second` time limit
+- A JSON payload size of `100MB`
+- Memory usage (RAM) of `256MB`

 ##### Providing a Code String

 Generally, providing your Lit Action code as a code string is the recommended method for the following reasons:

 - **Direct Supply**: Your code is supplied directly to each Lit node, eliminating any potential network latency or availability issues caused by fetching your code from the IPFS network.
 - **Reliability**: It removes the dependency on the IPFS network, ensuring your Lit Action is always available for execution.

+However, it's important to note some potential drawbacks:

+- **Increased Network Usage**: Because the entire Lit Action code must be sent with each request, this can lead to higher network usage and potentially slower overall execution times.
+- **Transparency** Depending on where/how you make your source code available to your users, users may find it challenging to review and verify the exact code their [Programmable Key Pairs (PKPs)](../../user-wallets/pkps/overview.md) are interacting with.

 ##### Uploading to IPFS